 Staff Analysis: The site is not located within an Neighborhood Plan area.
 However, in Exhibit 8, an exhaustive account of planning studies and neighborhood plans was provided.
-These indicated locally identified needs and the potential value and concerns that the uncertainty over this parcel has long had for the CWC area.
+These indicated locally identified needs including the need for non-residential uses and connectivity within the area, and the potential value and concerns that the uncertainty over this parcel has long had for the CWC area.